 Attorney ethics are strict guidelines set by the ABA and many state bars that are created to protect the integrity of attorneys and their client’s best interests.
-Though the lines of these ethics aren’t always clear and a seemingly innocent situation can have consequences, up to disbarment.
+Though the lines of these ethics aren’t always clear, a seemingly innocent situation like client gifting can have consequences up to disbarment.

 In the classic, beloved, attorney answer to both questions — it depends.